Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Pershing Square Capital Management, L.P.

-Hedge fund management company Pershing Square Capital Management is probably most known for its founder, activist investor Bill Ackman and his controversial positions in such companies as Herbalife and Wendy’s.
-The firm currently oversees three funds that have billions of dollars within them.
+Hedge fund management company Pershing Square Capital Management is probably best known for its founder, activist investor Bill Ackman and his controversial positions in such companies as Herbalife and Wendy’s.
+The firm currently oversees three investment funds worth billions of dollars.

 The firm's client base is made up entirely of pooled investment vehicles with almost $17 billion in assets under management.